 (1) The financial ratios used above are calculated using the closest GAAP financial measures to the financial metrics used in various components of our executive compensation program.
-"3-Year Realizable Pay" is defined as the sum of: (i) base salary earned in each fiscal year, (ii) actual bonus payout for each fiscal year (including discretionary, sign-on and special bonuses), (iii) in-the-money value, at December 31, 2021, of all options granted during the three-year period, (iv) full value, at December 31, 2021, of all performance shares/units granted during the during the three-year period and (v) full value, at December 31, 2021, of all performance shares/units granted during the three-year period and the target number of shares for cycles that are ongoing).
+"3-Year Realizable Pay" is defined as the sum of: (i) base salary earned in each fiscal year, (ii) actual bonus payout for each fiscal year (including discretionary, sign-on and special bonuses), (iii) in-the-money value, at December 31, 2021, of all options granted during the three-year period, (iv) full value, at December 31, 2021, of all restricted shares/units granted during the three-year period and (v) full value, at December 31, 2021, of all performance shares/units granted during the three-year period (using the actual shares earned for completed performance cycles and the target number of shares for cycles that are ongoing).
 Time periods for pay are based on the most recent available information (2016-2020 for peers and 2017-2021 for RenaissanceRe).
 Time periods for performance are based on the most recent available information (2017-2021 for peers and RenaissanceRe, unless otherwise noted).